-The Social Security Administration, in the past, mailed a full annual report to workers about their Social Security benefits.
-The report was easy to recognize because the header on the top and bottom of the multiple pages contained bold green lines.
+The Social Security Administration, in the distant past, mailed every year a full annual report to workers about their Social Security benefits.
+The report was always easy to recognize because the headers on the top and bottom of the pages had bold green lines.

 - Maybe, because the form was text intensive, folks did not fully appreciate the valuable information that was presented to them about one of their most valuable retirement assets.

 - Maybe, because the retirement income numbers were reported so regularly, the numbers just did not jump off the page and generate a “wow” reaction.